 Ogle Catches the Crypto Crooks

 Hacks happen a lot in crypto.
-So Ogle has professionalized asset recovery for the victims.
-He’s pretty good at it.
+So, Ogle has professionalized asset recovery for the victims.
+He's pretty good at it.

 Hacks happen.
 And in the world of decentralized finance (DeFi), hacks happen a lot.
-Ogle, who goes by @cryptoogle on Twitter/X and ogle.eth on-chain, is one of a number of people attempting to professionalize the industry of recovering funds.
+Ogle, who goes by @cryptogle on X (formerly Twitter) and ogle.eth on-chain, is one of a number of people attempting to professionalize the industry of recovering funds.
 So far, according to his website, Ogle has helped to recover more than $350 million from crypto protocol exploits.

-Ogle shows up where he’s needed, and does most of his wherever he needs to.
-He’s on Crypto Twitter, of course, as well as Discord, Telegram and in ENS messages.
+Ogle shows up where he's needed.
+He's on Crypto Twitter, of course, as well as Discord, Telegram and in ENS messages.
 He has a team of researchers at Ogle Security Group, who he pays out of pocket.
-And, he’s part of a less official group of Web3 natives who often help to track down moving funds, including Alicia Katz, SamCzSun and ZachXTB.
+And, he's part of a less official group of Web3 natives who often help to track down moving funds, including Alicia Katz, samczsun and ZachXTB.

 This profile is part of CoinDesk's Most Influential 2023.
 For the full list, click here.

-Not much is known about Ogle’s civilian life.
-He calls himself a tech native and has worked at Web2 firms, where he picked up knowledge of security best practices.
-Today, he’s inventing best practices for negotiating with crypto criminals: he’s the guy who came up with the 10% figure that keeps popping up, return 90% to the protocol and walk away with the rest.
+Not much is known about Ogle's civilian life.
+He calls himself a tech native and has founded and led a few Web2 firms, where he picked up knowledge of security best practices.
+He declined to name which ones, though he said one was a "household name."
+Today, he's inventing best practices for negotiating with crypto criminals: he's the guy who came up with the 10% figure that keeps popping up during conversations with hackers, return 90% to the protocol and walk away with the rest.

-He’s helped recover funds in some of the largest hacks to date: Euler, Alchemy and, currently, is the lead negotiator with the KyberSwap hacker.
+He's helped recover funds in some of the largest hacks to date: Euler, Alchemix and, currently, is negotiating with the KyberSwap hacker.
+The most "complex" was Curve, which involved four different companies and potentially four different exploiters.
+Ogle is also building a security-focused blockchain, called Glue, "to try to solve some of the commonly exploited problems at the chain layer," he said in a text message interview.

-As a kid, he said, he was part of a group called CyberArmy, a “white hat” (pen testers for the greater good), which was founded in the late 90s.
-In a recent episode of the “Unchained” podcast, he also mentions having the skills honed by Web1 (back then it was called the “information superhighway”), though that could have been an attempt as misdirection.
+As a kid, he said, he was part of a group called CyberArmy, a "white hat" (pen testers for the greater good), which was founded in the late 90s.
+In a recent episode of the "Unchained" podcast, he also mentions having a skillset honed by Web1 (back then it was called the "information superhighway"), though that could have been an attempt as misdirection.

-“I learned a lot about exploits, about hacking and cracking and this sort of cyber world from the point of view of someone who is trying to understand and prevent them from happening,” he told Cointelegraph in a video interview.
+"When I was a kid I was constantly trying to break into things and deconstruct systems, but without any malicious intent whatsoever.
+Not every hacker is malicious.
+They're usually just very curious and perhaps don't follow rules very well," he said via text.
+In a Cointelegraph video interview he said learned a lot about the cyber world and its denizens by studying hacking and cracking with the longview of trying to stop "bullies."

-Although he has a paid service, costs $6,500/month and is on-call in case things break, his line-of-work is often thankless.
-He can spend hours, days or weeks in negotiation with a hacker, only for the DAO or protocol dev team who gets their money (or their users’ money) back to ghost him.
-He said it happens more than you would think.
+It's a moral code that doesn't always square with the law, or with expectations.
+There isn't much justice, for instance, in derailing a young kid's life by dropping a dime on them.
+And while he often offers his services free-of-charge, the line of work is often thankless.
+He can spend hours, days or weeks in negotiation with a hacker, only for the DAO or protocol dev team who gets their money (or their users' money) back to ghost him.

+Worse, many "promise and never deliver" a bounty; he said it happens more than you would think.
+Though Ogle also has a paid service used for "slightly more formal work" on hacks.
+It costs $6,500/month to have him on-call in case things break.
+It's also a way to separate funds and legal liability, a first step to professionalizing the industry.

+There would be a fleet of Ogles in the world, he said, if the industry could work out the funding model.
+Right now, people who spot exploits are incentivized to break, enter and steal rather than disclose — you may get caught, but you have a better chance of getting paid.
+He might consider hiring the truly "exceptional" for Ogle Security.

-He’s made appearances, and often played a starring role, in negotiations with hackers for years.
-He lost count of exactly how many; it’s around 35.
-He breaks the job up into two parts, asset recovery, or “using blockchain analytics and law-enforcement approved negotiation techniques” to regain stolen funds, and crisis communications, where he helps impacted teams talk with their communities.
+He's made appearances, and often played a starring role, in negotiations with hackers for years.
+He lost count of exactly how many; it's around 40.
+He breaks the job up into two parts, asset recovery, or "using blockchain analytics and law-enforcement approved negotiation techniques" to regain stolen funds, and crisis communications, where he helps impacted teams calm their communities.

 The best thing DeFi protocols can do, he said, is get a real audit.
 An actual one.
 The next best thing is to come up with a game plan for a hack, in case the worst happens.
 And when it does, keep cool.
 Profile the suspect, keep track of the funds on-chain and communicate with the community.

-Note: CORRECTION (DEC.
-4, 2023): Ogle helped broker the negotiation with Alchemix, not Alchemy.